amichnia/Swift-framework-with-private-ObjC-example/README.md

     ...
 ```

-**It is not really private though** as it would work also for the framework user:
+**It is not very private though** as it would also work for the framework user:

 ```swift
 // Somewhere in the wild west